|

 peers who have traveled this road before and can provide

 counsel on what likely lies ahead.
+They also carefully manage their boards.

 As one of my dinner guests said, “I let my board know what I am planning